overview

 History

 Many New York City public schools are named in honor of prominent figures in American and world history.
-The NYC LGBT Historic Sites Project compiled a list of the 25 public schools named after gay men, lesbians, and bisexuals, although only one — Harvey Milk High School — intentionally honors an LGBT individual.
-This list includes Alain L. Locke Magnet School for Environmental Stewardship, in Manhattan.
+The NYC LGBT Historic Sites Project compiled a list of the public schools named after gay men, lesbians, and bisexuals, although only one — Harvey Milk High School — intentionally honors an LGBT individual.
+This list includes Alain L. Locke School of Arts and Engineering (Public School 185), in Manhattan.

 Alain LeRoy Locke (1885-1954), known as the “Dean” of the Harlem Renaissance, which promoted Black art and culture, became the first African American to be selected as a Rhodes scholar, in 1907.
 Though largely based in Washington, D.C., as a professor of 41 years at Howard University, he often visited Harlem.
 In 1925, Locke authored the pioneering book The New Negro.
 He was a mentor to many figures of the Harlem Renaissance, including poets Countee Cullen, who credited Locke with helping him embrace his homosexuality, and Langton Hughes.